 - Investigation of the causes of and prevention of complications that can develop from diabetes

 - Prevention of diabetes (in all its forms) developing

 - Control and management of diabetes

 We aim to achieve our vision and mission by:

-- raising sufficient funds to support financially researchers and their work relating to diabetes and the prevention, control or cure of that disease found,
+- Raising sufficient funds to support researchers and their work relating to diabetes and the prevention, control or cure of this disease

 - Contributing to scholarships, fellowships or travel grants for the purpose of promoting research into diabetes